Moving to the United Kingdom? Find out everything you need to know about getting a UK visa with our look at the local immigration system.

-- proof that you can financially support yourself for your stay;
+- Proof that you can financially support yourself for your stay

-- proof of marriage plans in the UK, e.g. venue booking confirmation;
+- Proof of marriage plans in the UK (e.g., venue booking confirmation)

-- accommodation plans during your stay
+- Accommodation plans during your stay

 Permitted Paid Engagement visa

-- are invited to the UK by an organization or client based in the country;
+- Are invited to the UK by an organization or client based in the country

-- want to do short-term paid work in the UK but haven’t been sponsored under the points-based system
+- Want to do short-term paid work in the UK but haven’t been sponsored under the points-based system

-The visa is valid for one month and costs £95.
+The visa is valid for one month and costs £100.
 You will need to provide:

-- proof that you can support yourself financially during the stay;
+- Proof that you can support yourself financially during the stay

-- accommodation plans
+- Accommodation plans

-Parent of a Tier 4 Child visa
+Parent of a Child Student visa

-Chinese Tour Group visa
+Chinese tour group visa

-You can come to the UK as part of a Chinese tour group of at least 5 people.
+You can come to the UK as part of a Chinese tour group of at least five people.
 The tour must be organized by an ADS-licensed Chinese tour operator and you’ll need to stay with the group for the duration of the trip.

-This visa is valid for 30 days and costs £95.
+This visa is valid for 30 days and costs £100.

 UK Transit visa

-- Direct Airside Transit visa – if you are changing flights and not passing through UK border control.
+- Direct Airside Transit visa: If you are changing flights and not passing through UK border control.
 This costs £35 and lasts for 24 hours.

-- Visitor in Transit visa – if you’re passing through border control but on the way to another country.
+- Visitor in Transit visa: If you’re passing through border control but on the way to another country.
 This costs £64 and lasts for 48 hours.

 The UK Visas and Immigration website has information on managing your visa application, containing information on things such as getting documents back and reporting a change in your circumstances.

 The majority of longer-term UK visas are issued for periods of between 1–5 years with the chance to extend many of them if you want to stay longer.
-The types of fixed-term visas available are as follows:
+The various types of fixed-term visas are as follows:

-In addition to the short-term study visa, there are two student visas available in the UK:
+In addition to the Short-term Study visa, there are two student visas available in the UK: